 Not just outdoor felines benefit from outdoor cat houses.
 Even our indoor cats enjoy occasional jaunts outside.
 With a cozy shelter to retreat to, cats feel more secure investigating the wide world.
 Or you may want to provide a comfortable home for that feral cat who calls your porch home.
 Whatever the reason, outdoor cat houses make the outside world a little safer for our feline family members.

 Best Standard Outdoor Cat Houses

 While these outdoor cat houses may not come with bells and whistles, they get the job done.
 They provide adequate shelter and give your cat a sense of privacy.
-You can easily provide insulation from the cold with cushy layers of straw or hay.
+In addition, you can easily provide insulation from the cold with cushy layers of straw or hay.
 (The layers add padding, as well!)

 PetMate’s sturdy shelter provides a comfortable outdoor cat house for your feral or barn cat to call home.
 The plastic keeps rain and snow off while also preventing the wind from coming through.
 You can opt to purchase a protective flap for the door, though you may need to train your cat to tolerate and use it.
 There’s plenty of room to add insulation or pillows as you see fit, and it’s a cinch to clean.

 Downside?
 There is only one entrance, and it’s large enough to admit a predator.
-If you’re not in an area with coyote or roaming dogs, you’re probably fine.
+If you’re not in an area with coyotes or roaming dogs, you’re probably fine.